 I say, good f**kin' riddance.

+Will Bush or Gore do anything viable to help the environment?
 I can't even believe Bush agreed to submit answers.
 On the other hand, Al "Earth in the Balance" Gore doesn't have much credibility either.